-Jennifer Granick is the Director of Civil Liberties at the Stanford Center for Internet and Society.
-Jennifer returns to Stanford after working with the internet boutique firm of Zwillgen PLLC.
+Jennifer Granick was the Director of Civil Liberties at the Stanford Center for Internet and Society.
+Jennifer returned to Stanford after working with the internet boutique firm of Zwillgen PLLC.
 Before that, she was the Civil Liberties Director at the Electronic Frontier Foundation.
 Jennifer practices, speaks and writes about computer crime and security, electronic surveillance, consumer privacy, data protection, copyright, trademark and the Digital Millennium Copyright Act.
 From 2001 to 2007, Jennifer was Executive Director of CIS and taught Cyberlaw, Computer Crime Law, Internet intermediary liability, and Internet law and policy.
 Before teaching at Stanford, Jennifer spent almost a decade practicing criminal defense law in California.
 She was selected by Information Security magazine in 2003 as one of 20 “Women of Vision” in the computer security field.
 She earned her law degree from University of California, Hastings College of the Law and her undergraduate degree from the New College of the University of South Florida.